Skip to Main Content

 Introduction

-Legal research is hard, but not impossible.
-Finding the answers to complex legal questions often requires the review and analysis of a variety of legal sources including primary sources such as case law, statutes, regulations, and the constitution.
+Legal research can be difficult.
+Finding the answers to complex legal questions often requires the review and analysis of a variety of legal sources, including primary sources such as case law, statutes, regulations, and the constitution.
 Often times, secondary sources such as law review articles and treatises, or the information provided on government or agency websites can act as a gateway to valuable information.

 The Research Process